ryokbys/nap/doc/pmd-file.rst

 You can make a *pmd* format file of diamond structured cubic system with 8 atoms as,
 ::

-  $ python /path/to/nap/nappy/mkcell/cell_maker.py diamond -l 5.473 -o pmdini
+  $ python /path/to/nap/nappy/mkcell/cell_maker.py dia -l 5.473 -o pmdini

 The option ``-l`` specifies the lattice constant of the lattice.
 Output format is automatically detected from the file name.